[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The Text on LacusCurtius

 Although Aelian was a Roman, he preferred to write in Greek, and the original text of the De Natura Animalium is in that language.
-It is so difficult, however, to put Greek on the Web with uniform results across the various browsers and platforms, that if you are one of the few who read Greek, I like to think you have access to TLG, and on this site, widening the audience for the work, I provide only a translation.
+If you are one of the few who read Greek, I like to think you have access to TLG; so on this site, I've widened the audience for the work, providing a translation.

 I know of no English translation in the public domain, though, so I've transcribed the Latin translation by Friedrich Jacobs in the Frommann edition, Jena, 1832.
 I must reiterate that there is no particular virtue or antiquity in this Latin: it is not the original, it is a modern translation done at a time when Latin seemed a reasonably universal language; if the translation had been undertaken today with the same desire to reach the widest possible audience, it would have been in English.